Siggi's Dairy

-Siggi's Dairy (stylized as siggi's dairy) is an American brand of skyr – an Icelandic version of yogurt – that is owned by Icelandic Milk & Skyr Corporation.
-The company was founded in 2006 by Icelander Siggi Hilmarsson, who sold his yogurt locally in New York, before launching in Whole Foods Market stores across the United States in 2008.
+Siggi's Dairy (stylized as siggi's dairy) is an American multinational brand of skyr – an Icelandic version of yogurt – that is owned by Icelandic Milk & Skyr Corporation, a subsidiary of French dairy products leader Lactalis.
+The company was founded in 2005 by Icelander Siggi Hilmarsson, who sold his yogurt locally in New York, before launching in Whole Foods Market stores across the United States in 2008.

 By 2015, Siggi's was the fastest-growing yogurt brand in the U.S. In 2018, French dairy company Lactalis purchased Siggi's, which continues to be run independently.

 History

 Siggi Hilmarsson was born in Iceland around 1976.
 He moved to the United States in 2002 to attend Columbia Business School in New York and earn a Master of Business Administration.
-Siggi, who grew up on a "classic Nordic, Scandinavian diet," was surprised by the amount of sugar in the country's foods: "There was so much sugar in so many things, including yogurt.
+Siggi, who grew up on a "classic Nordic, Scandinavian diet," was surprised by the amount of sugar in US foods: "There was so much sugar in so many things, including yogurt.
 Some brands had the same amount of sugar as a can of soda."

 In 2004, Siggi began making his own yogurt based on a 1913 recipe his mother had found at a library in Reykjavík.
 He wanted "less sugar and less ingredients," and also missed the thick texture of Icelandic skyr.
 He said that his test batches were "sometimes great, sometimes horrible."
 Siggi gave a test batch to Liz Thorpe, a friend who worked as vice president at Murray's Cheese in Greenwich Village: "One of her buyers got back to me and said 'If you're making this on a regular basis, we'll stock it.'
 That was my signal to take things from an enthusiast to a businessman."
-Siggi initially received an investment from his professor at Columbia, and later from friends and family.
+Siggi received the initial investment from his professor at Columbia, Michael van Biema, and later from friends and family.
 He began making yogurt experiments full-time in a test dairy plant at Morrisville State College in Upstate New York.
 After he prepared his first bulk order, it went on sale at Murray's Cheese.
 He was surprised by the yogurt's success and in 2005, he quit his job as a consultant at Deloitte.

 In 2006, Siggi was selling his yogurt at a local market in New York.
 He also donated some of his yogurt to a Long Island retreat which consisted of artists and environmentalists, as well as an executive for Whole Foods Market.
 In late 2007, Siggi was contacted by Whole Foods, which expressed interest in the yogurt and its low-sugar concept, and wanted him to provide a presentation in Austin, Texas.
 In January 2008, his yogurt went on sale in half of all Whole Foods stores across the U.S., rather than starting in a few regions first, which was customary.